-The real estate market performance in 2019 and the general trend in KSA for most sectors had remained subdued given lower activity levels and prices have been under pressure across most asset classes leading to a gradual softening of rental and sale prices quarter on quarter.
+The real estate market performance in 2019/20 and the general trend in KSA for most sectors have remained subdued given lower activity levels, while prices have been under pressure across most asset classes leading to a gradual softening of rental and sale prices.

-The real estate sector remains subdued and prices may have bottomed out across sectors and we expect in the medium to long term for the market to pick-up further growth given the reforms and transformation in KSA, although we expect the growth to be slow and steady subject to a stable political environment in KSA and across the region.
+The real estate sector remains subdued, and prices may have bottomed out across sectors, and we expect in the medium to long term for the market to pick-up further growth given the reforms and transformation in KSA, although we expect the growth to be slow and steady subject to a stable political environment in KSA and across the region.

 The outlook remains optimistic for the longer term due to the various KSA initiatives aimed at stimulating the real estate market whilst encouraging the private sector to play a key role in the transformation.
 All in all, market volatility remains currently, and prices are likely to witness further deterioration in the short term.
-A watching brief should be kept on the economy, although we expect the economy to gather some pace later in 2020/21.
+Since the issuing of this report the KSA lockdown for the COVID-19 health crisis was lifted back on 21 June 2020 and the economy is now trying to get back to normalcy.
+A watching brief should be kept on the economy, although we expect the economy to gather some pace later in 2021-22.